Australian Tax Residency - Background and Residency Tests

 Resuming Tax Residency in Australia

 When you return to Australia with the intention of staying permanently you will generally be treated as a resident for tax purposes from the date of your return.
-This means that you will become subject to tax on income (wherever it is earned) as well as being liable to tax from the sale of assets no matter where they are located.
-In addition, there are some special rules associated with the application of Capital Gains Tax (CGT) and the taxation of superannuation benefits.
+This means that you will become subject to tax on your worldwide income and liable to capital gains tax on the sale of assets, no matter where they are located.
+In addition, there are some special rules associated with the application of Capital Gains Tax (CGT) and the taxation of pension benefits.

 Tests of Residency